 ShotSpotter Labs projects may or may not be revenue-producing.
 When they are revenue-producing, they will generally be sold on a cost-plus basis.

-We anticipate that, due to the COVID-19 pandemic, our customers may still face budget shortfalls due to the increased expenditures our customers have had to endure to address the pandemic.
+We anticipate that, due to the COVID-19 pandemic and rising costs due to inflation, our customers may still face budget shortfalls due to the increased expenditures our customers have had to endure to address the pandemic.